-The OIG continued to actively participate in community-wide activities, particularly those involving CIGIE, an independent entity within the Executive Branch comprised of Federal inspectors general.
+The OIG continued to actively participate in community-wide activities, particularly those involving CIGIE, the independent entity within the Executive Branch comprised of the federal, statutory inspectors general, per the Inspector General Act6.
 We coordinated with and assisted various OIGs during the period on activities that include investigations, planning, and audit support.

-The Inspector General is the Vice-Chairperson of the CIGIE Diversity, Equity, Inclusion and Accessibility (DEA&A) and a member of several other committees and working groups.
+The AbilityOne IG with CIGIE includes the IG attending the IG member meetings in Washington, DC, now held at the new CIGIE headquarters.
+The Inspector General is the Vice-Chairperson of the CIGIE Diversity, Equity, Inclusion and Accessibility (DEIA) and a member of other CIGIE Committees, including the CIGIE Legislative Committee, the Audit Committee and the CIGIE Inspection and Evaluations working group.
 The Deputy Inspector General serves as the Chairperson for the Investigations Subcommittee of the Technology Committee and Investigations Committee.